 WU120: resting state fMRI datasets hosted at OpenfMRI under accession number ds000243

 Below are movies associated with the article "Temporal interpolation alters motion in fMRI scans: magnitudes and consequence for artifact detection".
 All movies are 1080p and will look best at full-screen resolutions.
-The movies stream from YouTube and are organized as playlists.
-You can select cohort (ME, WU, or NIH) or subject from the playlist drop down menu at upper left of the movies (the three horizontal bars).
+The movies stream or can be downloaded.
 Click on links next to the captions to download the movies.
 Files to download are hosted on Dropbox Pro; if the links don't work our traffic has exceeded its 200GB/day limit and the links will be re-enabled the following day.